- Code STAT3036

 This course covers the fundamental concepts of: Bayesian statistics, including estimation, prediction, hypothesis testing, and decision theory; time series analysis, including estimation and prediction based on ARIMA models; credibility theory, including limited fluctuation credibility theory and the Buhlmann-Straub model; several run-off techniques for estimating an outstanding claims reserve; and Monte Carlo techniques, including the inverse transformation method, the polar method, and Monte Carlo integration.

-- Describe and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position.
+- Describe and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position; and

 - Explain and apply the concepts of “Monte Carlo” simulation using a series of pseudo-random numbers.